Articles on: Literacy

 At PLD we recommend the use of the Early Reading Profile within the Year 1 & 2 Screening & Tracking Manual to determine the type of reading material and the level of decodable reading material: https://pld-literacy.org/product/year-1-2-screening-tracking-manual/ The phasing out of decodables is recommended as soon as students are able to read up to Exercise 7 with a high level of accuracy and with the ability to read the majority of the words within the screen in an automatic whole word manner (despite at times reverting to decoding when the word is not familiar).

-Over time students will be able to select their own novels or reading material.
-In the meantime, following decodables and until this independent reading phase occurs students will benefit from set reading series.
+Over time, students will be able to select their own novels or reading material.
+In the meantime, following decodables and until this independent reading phase occurs, students will benefit from a set reading series.

 Was this article helpful?